Profilangaben

 If you’re interested in getting involved with farming in Japan, this could be a brilliant opportunity to learn, grow, and connect with the land 😊

-The hourly wage is ¥1,000, though we’re happy to discuss a higher rate for those with exceptional experience or specialised skills.
+The hourly wage is ¥1,000, though I’m open to offering a slightly higher rate for those with exceptional experience or specialised skills.

 The usual schedule is 4 to 5 hours a day, around 4 days a week.